altar31/altar31/README.md

 You can find my [researchgate](https://www.researchgate.net/profile/Damien-Sicard)

-## 👨🏻‍💻 Project
+## 🌳🌳 Project 🌳🌳

-"Revisit the daily computing experience"
+*"Revisit the daily computing experience"*

-I started working on an *Emacs Operating Environment*.
+I started working on an *"Emacs Operating Environment"*.

 It's an **invitation** for anyone to **rethink and experiment** different ways of **using a computer** for "daily" tasks such as web, mails, text/file manipulation, code...**without** leaving **Emacs**.